Call Toll Free 1-866-206-8843

 ADA Paratransit is available within three-fourths of a mile on either side of CTA’s fixed route bus system.
 You may go anywhere you want, as long as the destination is on a fixed route.

 You must make an appointment to ride ADA Paratransit.
 Service requests are taken seven days a week from 8 a.m. to 5 p.m.
-Requests have to be made up to two weeks before you plan to go.
+Requests must be made prior day to 14 days in advance.
 Please, do not try to set up appointments through the driver!
 You must call the CTA offices to make an appointment.

 Rather do it yourself

 Don’t want to wait around to make an appointment?
 Just want to get up and go?
 With your ADA Paratransit ID card you can!
 Board the fixed route bus at any CTA bus stop, show your ID, and you can ride anywhere we go for just 75 cents per fare zone!